 Perhaps the second most aggravating thing (after trying to remember where something is located) is sharing information with parties that request it.
 In the case of a paper contract, this inevitably involves scanning and emailing said document.
 For documents already saved digitally, you only need to find it (which may or may not be easy) and then send it.
 However, once the contract is sent, it is out of your control and could easily be shared beyond your intended audience.
 This is problematic for contracts containing sensitive information.

-Contracts that are saved in a contract management solution that has a secure online repository, however, can be shared quickly and easily but with strict access controls on the document.
+Contracts that are saved in a contract lifecycle management solution that has a secure online repository, however, can be shared quickly and easily but with strict access controls on the document.
 This is obviously convenient when someone else demands to see a particular contract right away, and it is useful to know that the contract is protected so that only the intended person may access it.
-Systems with more advanced security will also limit permissions around that document- full access, views only, etc.
+CLM software with more advanced security will also limit permissions around that document- full access, views only, etc.

 Running a business involves a lot of moving pieces, so it is imperative for companies to simplify as many processes as possible to ensure maximum efficiency.
 Fortunately, there are solutions that facilitate the streamlining of contract management, and establishing a contract repository is the first step in achieving that goal.